The 17 Best Golf Irons to Buy Today [Ranked & Reviewed]

 The 2023 TaylorMade P770 irons blend traditional design and modern technology, offering golfers the best of both worlds.
 These irons are aimed explicitly at low-handicap golfers who value forgiveness and distance without compromising the classic appearance.

 With their compact shape, thinner topline, and reduced offset in the longer irons, the P770 irons exude a traditional look at address.
 However, their performance is anything but conventional.
-The irons feature a hollow body with a forged L face, combining a soft carbon steel body with a thin forged steel face for enhanced feel and ball speed.

-The P770 irons offer outstanding forgiveness and impressive distance.
 Despite their weaker lofts than the P790, these irons deliver higher launch, more spin, and predictable distance.
 The consistent ball speed across the face ensures precision and accuracy with every shot.

 TaylorMade P790 (Best Players Distance Irons)